RobotNerd/proze/doc/technical-specification.md

     - laser rifle
 ```

-### Configuration: project compilation options
+### Configuration: project compilation configuration

 Proze documents are compiled to other formats for publication.
 This
-section describes the compilation options that can be included in
+section describes the compilation configuration that can be included in
 the configuration file.
 All of these options are placed in the
 configuration file under the `compile` section.